repusworld/platformer/README.md

 Below are things I learned while working on this.

-# Calculating the coordinates at which to draw an object, according to a camer and zoom
+# Calculating the coordinates at which to draw an object, according to a camera and zoom

 ```cpp
 struct vector2